-Bargain hunters want what you’re selling, but want it at the lowest possible price no matter the value.
+Bargain hunters want what you’re selling but want it at the lowest possible price, no matter the value.
 No matter what price, quote, freebies or discounts you offer, they’ll still negotiate with you to lower the cost overall.
-The best way to sell to this prospect is to propose a lower price option or solution to them that still allows you to benefit.
+The best way to sell to this prospect is to propose a lower price option to them that still allows you to benefit.

 2. Quick Wins

 Otherwise known as “low hanging fruit”, these types of prospects are perfect for new salespeople who are still learning the industry and building momentum.
 While a helpful strategy for those looking to develop valuable experience and further their professional network.

 These types of buyers are a combination of friends, family and casual professional networking relationships.
 As a result, salespeople usually spend the same time on smaller deals.
 A problem when they could be using it for more significant opportunities.